 MainActivity.kt

-, with this.
-It includes import statements, variables you will instantiate, functions you will implement, and constants.
+, with the following code, but leave the package name intact.
+It includes import statements, variables we will instantiate, functions we will implement, and constants.

 onCreate()

-has already been implemented for you to check for camera permissions, start the camera, set the onClickListener()
+has already been implemented for us to check for camera permissions, start the camera, set the onClickListener()

-for the photo button, and implement the outputDirectory
+for the photo and capture buttons, and implement cameraExecutor

 .
 Even though the onCreate()

-is implemented for you, the camera will not work yet until you implement the methods in the file.
+is implemented for you, the camera will not work yet until we implement the methods in the file.

 import android.Manifest